buildmotion/angular-module-starter/README.md

 ```

 #### Export the Module :: index.ts
 Add an ` export ` for the module in the ` index.ts ` file.
-When the module is compile, this will create an ` index.js ` file that is referenced as the ` main ` value in the package.json file.
+When the module project is compiled, this will create an ` index.js ` file that is referenced as the ` main ` value in the package.json file.

 ```javascript
 export * from './ng-common/ng-common.module';